 Tip #4: Workforce productivity and the power of pen and paper

-You can’t expect someone to be an expert on productivity tools without asking them to sharpen their productivity skills first.
+You can’t expect someone to be an expert on productivity tools without asking them to sharpen their productivity and project management skills first.
 Luckily, there is a simple method to boost your staff productivity.
 And it requires a notepad and a pen.

 Stever Robbins, creator of Get-It-Done Groups, productivity expert, and author of “Get-It-Done Guy’s 9 Steps to Work Less and Do More” says that all productivity experts he knows (including himself) simply use pen and paper: